santhoshraj2960/Project-Management-System/projectmanagement/projectmanagement/setup_instructions.txt

-Energylabs Task Management system is a tool designed for creating and managing tasks.
+Energylabs Task Management system (ELTMS) is a tool designed for creating and managing tasks.

 Requirements
 1) Django 1.8
 2) Python 2.7

 How to set it up
-1) Download or Clone the git repo
+1) Download or Clone the git repo on your local system
 2) Navigate inside projectmanagement directory
 3) Run the following command
    python manage.py migrate